Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Single Sign-On is not a luxury; it is a security feature.
 Fewer passwords mean less risk.
 Users use strong passwords because they only need one.

 Entra ID enables SSO for thousands of applications, both in the cloud and on-premises.
-SAML, OAuth, and OpenID Connect are all supported.
+SAML, OAuth, and OpenID Connect are all supported — which is why identity is usually the first workload in a public-sector cloud migration.

 Implementing MFA Correctly

 Multi-Factor Authentication is mandatory.
 BSI C5 compliance without MFA?
 Impossible.
-IT baseline protection consulting requires it, as does NIS2 compliance consulting.
+IT-Grundschutz and NIS2 require it as well.

 But MFA must be user-friendly.
 Authenticator apps are standard.
 Biometrics where possible.
-Hardware tokens for high security.
+Hardware tokens (FIDO2) for high security and phishing resistance.

 Protecting Privileged Identities